 Hi there!
 Thanks for being interested in knowing a little bit more about me.
 I'm Megan Jeffery, and I'm a Rhode Island School of Design (RISD) graduate, with a BFA in Illustration.
 I'm a freelance children's illustrator with a special focus on educational materials.
 My illustrations run the gamut from traditionally-created to digitally-created, with stops in-between.

 I also work 3-dimensionally in a variety of media including fiber, fabrics and clay.
 I design and make miniatures, toys, puppets, and items for the home.
 I've sold my work at craft shows and in online and "brick & mortar" shops.
 My miniatures and finger puppets have been on display at Providence Children's Museum for the exhibits "Arabian Nights" and "I Live in a Small Town"; at Bear & Bird Gallery in the group show, "Stitch Wars Strikes Back!"; at the Florence Griswold Museum's "Wee Faerie Village in the Land of Oz" and "Wee Faerie Village in a Steampunk'd Wonderland".

 My love of puppets would not be kept confined to finger puppets, so I've attended the O'Neill National Puppetry Conference, learning about hand puppet manipulation and marionette construction & manipulation.

 By way of explanation about my blog's name, "Beetlegrass" was the name of the dressertop village that I had when I was a kid.
 The town was started with only one citizen, Fribbie.
 He was soon joined by his wife, Fibbie, and their son Furbie (are you sensing a trend here?).
 I've always liked creating characters, and I've always liked paying homage to younger-me.
-That's why the finger puppet characters I create now are branded under the name "Beetlegrass", and why you see some of these characters in the sidebars of this blog -- it's to continue to create that feeling of a small town, and of ongoing stories.
-Just like I did when I was a kid!
+That's why the finger puppet characters I create now are branded under the name "Beetlegrass", and why you see some of these characters in the sidebars of this blog.
+They're there to continue to create that feeling of a small town, and of ongoing stories -- just like I did when I was a kid!

 Thank you for visiting my blog!
 I look forward to getting to know YOU through your comments and our interactions. - Megan.